intel-staging/ort/torch_ort_inference/demos/bert.md

 # Bert for sequence Classification

-We use an text classification model  [textattack/bert-base-uncased-CoLA](https://huggingface.co/textattack/bert-base-uncased-CoLA) from HuggingFace.
+We use a text classification model [textattack/bert-base-uncased-CoLA](https://huggingface.co/textattack/bert-base-uncased-CoLA) from HuggingFace models.
 This model is trained on the BERT architecture for sequence classification to check grammar.

 ## Model Metadata
 | Domain | Application | Industry  | Framework | Input Data Format |